Chennai Central railway station: Incidents

-On 14 August 2006, a major fire broke out in Chennai Central, completely destroying a bookshop.
+On 14 August 2006, a fire broke out at the station, which destroyed a book store.

-On 29 April 2009, a suburban EMU train from Chennai Central Suburban terminal was hijacked by an unidentified man, who rammed it into a stationary goods train at the Vyasarpadi Jeeva railway station, 4 km northwest of Chennai Central.
-Four passengers were killed and 11 were injured.
-The train, which was scheduled to depart at 5:15 am, started at 4:50 am instead.
-The train was moving with a speed of 92 km per hour with 35 passengers on board at the time of collision.
+On 29 April 2009, four passengers were killed and 11 were injured, when a suburban train was hijacked by an unidentified man, who later rammed it into a stationary goods train at the Vyasarpadi Jeeva railway station, 4 km northwest of Chennai Central.
+The train, which was scheduled to depart at 5:15 am, was hijacked at 4:50 am, with 35 passengers onboard, and accelerated to 92 kph before collision.

-On 6 August 2012, a man hailing from Nepal perched atop the clock tower of the station's main building, creating a commotion.
-He was later safely persuaded back down the tower by the City Police and Southern Railway officials.
+On 6 August 2012, a man climbed atop the clock tower of the station's main building, and had to be brought back by the police and railway officials.

-On 1 May 2014, the station witnessed two low-intensity blasts in two coaches S4 and S5 of the stationary Guwahati–Bengaluru Cantt.
-Superfast Express, killing one female passenger and injuring at least fourteen.
+On 1 May 2014, two low-intensity blasts occurred in two coaches of the stationary Guwahati–Bengaluru Cantt.
+Superfast Express, killing one female passenger and injuring at least fourteen others.